aws/amazon-sagemaker-examples/README.md

 - [Fair Linear Learner](introduction_to_applying_machine_learning/fair_linear_learner) is an example of an effective way to create fair linear models with respect to sensitive features.
 - [Population Segmentation of US Census Data using PCA and Kmeans](introduction_to_applying_machine_learning/US-census_population_segmentation_PCA_Kmeans) analyzes US census data and reduces dimensionality using PCA then clusters US counties using KMeans to identify segments of similar counties.
 - [Document Embedding using Object2Vec](introduction_to_applying_machine_learning/object2vec_document_embedding) is an example to embed a large collection of documents in a common low-dimensional space, so that the semantic distances between these documents are preserved.
-- [Traffic violations forecasting using DeepAR](introduction_to_applying_machine_learning/deepar_chicago_traffic_violations) is an example to use daily traffic violation data to predict pattern and seasonality to use Amazon DeepAR alogorithm.
+- [Traffic violations forecasting using DeepAR](introduction_to_applying_machine_learning/deepar_chicago_traffic_violations) is an example to use daily traffic violation data to predict pattern and seasonality to use Amazon DeepAR algorithm.
 - [Visual Inspection Automation with Pre-trained Amazon SageMaker Models](introduction_to_applying_machine_learning/visual_object_detection) is an example for fine-tuning pre-trained Amazon Sagemaker models on a target dataset.
 - [Create SageMaker Models Using the PyTorch Model Zoo](introduction_to_applying_machine_learning/sagemaker_pytorch_model_zoo) contains an example notebook to create a SageMaker model leveraging the PyTorch Model Zoo and visualize the results.
 - [Deep Demand Forecasting](introduction_to_applying_machine_learning/deep_demand_forecasting) provides an end-to-end solution for Demand Forecasting task using three state-of-the-art time series algorithms LSTNet, Prophet, and SageMaker DeepAR, which are available in GluonTS and Amazon SageMaker.
 - [Fraud Detection Using Graph Neural Networks](introduction_to_applying_machine_learning/fraud_detection_using_graph_neural_networks) is an example to identify fraudulent transactions from transaction and user identity datasets.
-- [Identify key insights from textual document](introduction_to_applying_machine_learning/identify_key_insights_from_textual_document) contains comphrensive notebooks for five natural language processing tasks Document Summarization, Text Classification, Question and Answering, Name Entity Recognition, and Semantic Relation Extracion.
+- [Identify key insights from textual document](introduction_to_applying_machine_learning/identify_key_insights_from_textual_document) contains comprensive notebooks for five natural language processing tasks Document Summarization, Text Classification, Question and Answering, Name Entity Recognition, and Semantic Relation Extraction.
 - [Synthetic Churn Prediction with Text](introduction_to_applying_machine_learning/synthetic_churn_prediction_with_text) contains an example notebook to train, deploy and use a churn prediction model that processed numerical, categorical and textual features to make its prediction.
 - [Credit Card Fraud Detector](introduction_to_applying_machine_learning/credit_card_fraud_detector) is an example of the core of a credit card fraud detection system using SageMaker with Random Cut Forest and XGBoost.
 - [Churn Prediction Multimodality of Text and Tabular](introduction_to_applying_machine_learning/churn_prediction_multimodality_of_text_and_tabular) is an example notebook to train and deploy a churn prediction model that uses state-of-the-art natural language processing model to find useful signals in text.
 In addition to textual inputs, this model uses traditional structured data inputs such as numerical and categorical fields.